neutronimaging/circular_profiler/CONTRIBUTING.md

 When reporting issues please include as much detail as possible about your operating system, **circular_profiler** version and python version.
-Whenever possible, please also include a brief, self-contained code example that demonstrates the problem.
+Whenever possible, please also add a screenshot of the error message and again, if possible, some of the input data set that lead to the error.

 ## Contributing code